-o) Comprehensive income
+o) Comprehensive income (loss)

-Comprehensive income is comprised of net earnings for the period and other comprehensive income.
-Included in accumulated other comprehensive income are foreign exchange amounts resulting from the translation of certain subsidiaries' functional currency to the Company's presentation currency.
+Comprehensive income (loss) is comprised of net earnings (loss) for the period and other comprehensive income (loss).
+Included in accumulated other comprehensive income (loss) are foreign exchange amounts resulting from the translation of certain subsidiaries' functional currency to the Company's presentation currency.